Luis Echeverría: Later life and death

 On 15 January 2018, it was reported that he had died, but this was soon discounted.
 On 17 January, he celebrated his 96th birthday in a hospital and was discharged a day later.
 He was hospitalized again on 21 June 2018 and was discharged on 10 July.

 Previously, the longest-lived Mexican president was Pedro Lascuráin, who died at age 96.
 By 2019, Echeverría, then aged 97, had passed Lascuráin's record and became the longest-lived president of Mexico.

 On 21 April 2021, Echeverria, aged 99, made his last public appearance at the Estadio Olímpico Universitario, where he received his second dose of the COVID-19 vaccine.

 Echeverría turned 100 on 17 January 2022, making him the longest-lived Mexican head of state.
 He died at his home in Cuernavaca on 8 July.
-He was cremated in a private memorial service held on 10 July.
+He did not receive a state funeral and was cremated in a private memorial service held on 10 July.